David Cross: Views

 Cross has described his political philosophy as "definitely more socialist Democrat than centrist politician".
 In an interview in 2016, Cross praised Senator Bernie Sanders and said he admired Sanders "way before he ran for President".
 In 2021, Cross featured on a video produced by the Gravel Institute, a progressive think tank.

+In October 2023, Cross signed the Artists4Ceasefire open letter calling for a permanent ceasefire in the Gaza War.
 In March 2025, during an interview with Katie Halper, Cross referred to the state of Israel as "corrupt" and an "apartheid state."

 Cross condemned the Riyadh Comedy Festival and several of the comedians performing, due to the human rights record in Saudi Arabia.
-He referred to the government of Saudi Arabia as “literally, the most oppressive regime on Earth”.
-He stated that the comedians who signed on are “performing for blood money”, and that the comedians who in their acts complain about cancel culture and a lack of freedom of speech were hypocritical.
+He referred to the government of Saudi Arabia as "literally, the most oppressive regime on Earth".
+He stated that the comedians who signed on are "performing for blood money", and that the comedians who in their acts complain about cancel culture and a lack of freedom of speech were hypocritical.
 Cross concluded the open letter by encouraging people to donate to the Human Rights Foundation.